Mlaiel/iacherie/backend/analytics/README.md

 ---

-**Ainflue Backend Analytics - Powering the Future of Creator Intelligence**
+**iacherie Backend Analytics - Powering the Future of Creator Intelligence**